Installation (Composer)

 3. Verify user creation

-You should now be able to log in to the PowerAdmin interface with the username 'admin' and the password you created.
+You should now be able to log in to Poweradmin at /login with username admin and the password you hashed in step 1.

 Troubleshooting

-For common installation issues and solutions, see Common Issues.
+For common installation issues and solutions, see Debugging.